Michael Arlen: Early life

 Michael Arlen was born Dikran Sarkis Kouyoumdjian on 16 November 1895, in Ruse, Bulgaria, to an Armenian merchant family.
 In 1892, his family moved to Plovdiv, Bulgaria, after fleeing Turkish persecutions of Armenians in the Ottoman Empire.
 In Plovdiv, Arlen's father, Sarkis Kouyoumdjian, established a successful import business.
 In 1895, Arlen was born as the youngest child of five, having three brothers, Takvor, Krikor, and Roupen, and one sister, Ahavni.
-In 1901, apparently not feeling satisfied with Bulgaria's position in the oncoming war, Arlen's family moved once more: this time to the seaside town of Southport in Lancashire, England.
+Arlen's family moved once more: this time to the seaside town of Southport in Lancashire, England.

 Adolescence

-After studying at Malvern College and spending a brief time in Switzerland, the young Arlen enrolled as a medical student at the University of Edinburgh, despite his and his family's intention that he attend the University of Oxford.
+After studying at Malvern College and spending a brief time in Switzerland, Arlen enrolled as a medical student at the University of Edinburgh, despite his and his family's intention that he attend the University of Oxford.
 If we are to view Arlen's first published book, The London Venture, as being semi-autobiographical, then we will never know why Arlen made this "silly mistake" of going to Edinburgh instead of Oxford.
 We know however what led Arlen to London, where he would make his break into a literary career.